Menu

 NRE FD vs NRO FD Tax Difference (Real Profit Example)

-Many NRIs see the same interest rate and think both deposits are equal.
-But the rate is the same — final money is not.
+Many NRIs see the same interest rate and assume both deposits are equal.
+They are not — the tax changes the final return.

 • Suppose you invest ₹10,00,000 for 1 year at 6.40%.